Bureau phone: 312.743.7284

 Q: Who can repair my boiler?

-A: Any Boiler Contractor who is licensed with the City of Chicago.
+A: Any Boiler Repairer who is licensed by the City of Chicago.